GameWithPixels/swift-pixels-library/README.md

 # PixelsLibrary

-This repository is a Swift Package with the source code of the Pixels Library for MacOS >= 10.15 and iOS >= 13.
+Swift Package with the source code of the Pixels Library for MacOS >= 10.15 and iOS >= 13.

+Use XCode "Package Dependency" feature with the URL of this repository to add it to your project.

 An example app that runs on both systems is also included.